Kanakbaghel/The_Data_Science_Journey/03. RStudio/Readme.md

 Resource: https://arxiv.org/abs/1809.01605Links to an external site.
 Description: This paper investigates strategies for anomaly detection when datasets contain missing values.
 It evaluates various methods and provides recommendations for effectively identifying anomalies in incomplete data scenarios.

+ggplot2: Elegant Graphics for Data Analysis

+Resource: https://ggplot2-book.org/programming.htmlLinks to an external site.
+Description: This book introduces the ggplot2 package, which is based on the grammar of graphics, providing a powerful and flexible approach to data visualization in R.
+Data Wrangling: The Challenging Journey from the Wild to the Lake

+Resource: https://www.cidrdb.org/cidr2015/Papers/CIDR15_Paper2.pdfLinks to an external site.
+Description: The authors address the complexities of creating and maintaining data lakes, emphasizing the need for curated data to ensure accessibility and usability for analysis.
+They propose methodologies to manage and govern data effectively within such repositories.
+A Systematic Study of Data Wrangling

+Resource: https://www.mecs-press.org/ijitcs/ijitcs-v10-n1/IJITCS-V10-N1-4.pdfLinks to an external site.
+Description: This study presents the theory, design, and usage aspects of the data wrangling process in data warehousing and business intelligence.
+It defines data wrangling as an art of data transformation and preparation, emphasizing its role in data management.